25 Homemade Dog Treat Recipes: 5 Ingredients or Less

 If you’re a novice cook like me finding some easy dog treat recipes for beginners can be a challenge.
 Luckily there are some wonderful dog bloggers out there that have done the hard work for us.

-Start With These Simple Dog Treat Recipes
+Start With These Simple Homemade Dog Treat Recipes

 1. Quick & Easy Peanut Butter Treats / Puppy Leaks

 Does your dog love peanut butter as much as mine does?
-If so you can’t go wrong with this easy homemade dog treat recipe — it’s a staple in my house.
+If so you can’t go wrong with this simple dog treat recipe — it’s a staple in my house.
 You’ll need 2 cups of flour, 1/2 cup peanut butter and 2 eggs.
 Mix the ingredients together until combined, and then add water until it becomes wet enough to roll out as dough.

 3 ingredients + water, 20 minute cook time